aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 .. code:: bash

    cd ~/aws-neuron-samples/torch-neuronx/training/dp_bert_hf_pretrain
-   XLA_DOWNCAST_BF16=1 torchrun --nproc_per_node=32 \
+   torchrun --nproc_per_node=32 \
    dp_bert_large_hf_pretrain_hdf5.py \
    --batch_size 16 \
    --grad_accum_usteps 32 |& tee run_pretrain_log.txt

 The script ``run_dp_bert_large_hf_pretrain_bf16_s128.sh`` is provided in the same BERT tutorial directory for convenience and you can simply run the script to start the training.

-As the training script launches, you will initially see several console messages indicating that the Neuron Runtime is initializing:
+The following messages indicate that the Neuron Runtime is initializing:

 .. code:: bash